jeftegoes/AwsOverview/Machine Learning/AI and ML.md

 - **GPT (Generative Pre-trained Transformer):** Generate human text or computer code based on input prompts.
 - **BERT (Bidirectional Encoder Representations from Transformers):** Similar intent to GPT, but reads the text in two directions.
-- **RNN (Recurrent Neural Network):** meant for sequential data such as time-series or text, useful in speech recognition, time-series prediction.
+- **RNN (Recurrent Neural Network):** Meant for sequential data such as time-series or text, useful in speech recognition, time-series prediction.
 - **ResNet (Residual Network):** Deep Convolutional Neural Network (CNN) used for image recognition tasks, object detection, facial recognition.
 - **SVM (Support Vector Machine):** ML algorithm for classification and regression.
 - **WaveNet:** Model to generate raw audio waveform, used in Speech Synthesis.